nchinling/javascript-playground/README.md

 [C] variables - on assigning variables to const. ('const' - value doesn't change during implementation of code. 'let' - values may change during run )

+[D] text-change - text content on button and paragraph changes on click

+[E] else-if - drop down list of options which displays different texts